Here’s Why Your Medical Website Never Brings New Patients

 #1 Your Value Proposition is Lost or Non-Existent

 Doctors in your specialty or that offer your services are generally not a rarity in a given location, especially the larger the urban environment becomes.
 You do Botox?
 Great, so do 250 other doctors in your area including their mid levels.
 You do PRP injections to reduce inflammation?
 So do a lot of your fellow orthopedics and even some Rheumatologist.
 See what I mean?
 When a potential patient lands on your website they should be greeted with a clear differentiator or value proposition.
 It should answer, “Why should I care and how are you going to solve what ails me better than your competitor down the street?”

 Differentiators can range from additional fellowships or accreditations that you hold over your colleagues, pricing, time spent with the patient, experience and more.

 #2 The Medical Website Call to Actions (CTAs) Are Weak or Non-Existent

 Patients need their hand held and making the next step clear is absolutely critical.
-It can be an simple as “ready for the nose you have always dreamed of?
+Can it be as simple as “ready for the nose you have always dreamed of?
 Schedule your free Rhinoplasty consultation today” with a nice looking book now button.
 Or maybe it’s a dermatologist stressing the importance of your annual skin exam with some hard facts about melanoma and a schedule appointment button.
-The importance is have it and make sure it carries throughout your entire website not just the home page.
+The importance is to have it and make sure it carries throughout your entire website, not just the home page.
 Craft something that pertains to each of your services that a patient can relate to.

 #3 Your Lead Forms, Wait What Lead Forms?
 I Have a Contact Page